How to Write a Resignation Letter (2019 Update)

 4. Give adequate notice

-When you resign, you usually need to tell your employer a date in advance for your resignation to come into effect.
+When you resign, you usually need to tell your employer the date of your last day (which is usually a week or more away).
 This is called ‘giving notice’ and is an important stage in the process of an employee’s resignation, as it ensures the employer isn’t left out in the lurch.
 Your required notice period will differ depending on your employment type and the terms of your employment contract.
 For example, casual employees do not by law have to give notice.
 Further, if you’re still in the midst of your probation period, you usually only have to give 1 week’s notice.
 If you’re unsure of what your required notice is, it may be worth contacting an employment lawyer.

 Upon calculating the length of your notice period, you will then know when your last day of work will be.
 You should quote this date on your letter to ensure there is no miscommunication between you and your employer.
 For example you may want to phrase it as “As required by my employment contract, I am providing 3 weeks notice.
 Subsequently, my final day of work will be 24 May 2019.”

 A letter has little to no legal weight if it is not signed and dated.
 Signing your letter confirms he validity of your resignation.
 Having the date on your letter will be useful when referring to your notice period and final day of work.

 6. Keep a copy

 As with all other important documents you draft and sign, always keep a copy.
 This way, you’ll know exactly the terms on which you resigned.
 Further, you’ll be able to show this to anyone else if need be.
 For example, if there ends up being confusion between yourself and your employer over when your last day of work is, you’ll be able to refer to your letter as evidence.

 A good resignation letter sets the tone for both your transition and how you will be remembered by your employer.
 Always keep in mind that like any professional relationship, ending on good terms is beneficial to both you and your employer.